ropensci/roweb3/content/blog/2026-01-15-new-maintainer/index.md

 - Social media (e.g., Mastodon, Bluesky, LinkedIn) using specific hashtags like #RStats.
 - Community forums, mailing lists, Slack/Discord channels relevant to your language/ecosystem.

-For example, rOpenSci [list "New maintainers" issues in our website](https://ropensci.org/help-wanted/), we shared on our social media and in our newsletter.
+For example, rOpenSci [list "New maintainers" issues in our website](https://ropensci.org/help-wanted/), we shared on our social media and in [our newsletter](https://ropensci.org/blog/2025/12/18/news-december-2025/#calls-for-contributions).

 ## Make the Package Contributor-Friendly

 If you want someone to take over, your package needs to be **approachable**.
+Our [Dev Guide has an entire chapter on making packages contributor-friendly](https://devguide.ropensci.org/maintenance_collaboration.html), but here are some key points to consider.

 Ask yourself:

 - Could a new person understand how to build, test, and release this package from your repo alone?
-- Is there enough documentation to make contributing feel safe instead of risky?
+- Is there enough documentation to make contributing feel safe?

 Add or improve a contributing guidelines is a great way to lower barriers for someone to start acting like a maintainer, even before they officially take on the role.
 A good `CONTRIBUTING.md` can cover:

 - How to set up a development environment.
-- How to run tests.
+- Workflow preferences: Issue before a Pull Request?
+- How you prefer to receive PRs (e.g., one feature per Pull Request, must include tests, etc.).
 - Code style or formatting guidelines.
-- How you prefer to receive PRs (e.g., one feature per PR, must include tests, etc.).
-- Any release process notes.
+- Any tests and how to run them.

-Also document the development and release process.
-If there are scripts, CI workflows, or manual steps you take to release a new version, you can document them in your documentation.
+- Any release process notes, including scripts, CI workflows, or manual steps you take to release a new version.

+rOpenSci further encourages contributing guides to include [a lifecycle statement clarifying visions and expectations for the future development of your package, like the skimr package](https://github.com/ropensci/skimr/blob/main/.github/CONTRIBUTING.md#understanding-the-scope-of-skimr).

 The more you have documented clearly, the less hard it will feel for someone to say “yes” to maintaining.

 ## Clarify what you’re willing (and not willing) to do